 Although you may hear these terms used interchangeably, there is a difference.
 You need both bookkeeping and accounting to keep your mechanical engineering firm running.

 Accounting is a little different.
-CPA for mechanical engineering firms focus on analyzing the information that is stored in your ledger or in your accounting software.
+Accountants for mechanical engineering firms focus on analyzing the information that is stored in your ledger or in your accounting software.
 This information is used to develop insights about your mechanical engineering firm and help you make smart business decisions.

 What You Need To Know About Tax Planning For Your Mechanical Engineering Firm